quantumyeasthacker/RL-for-bacterial-control/README.md

-Work in progress developing deep reinforcement learning algorithms to study the interplay of time-varying nutrient and antibiotic protocols in resistance development and adaptation in bacteria
+Work in progress engineering deep reinforcement learning algorithms to study the interplay of time-varying nutrient and antibiotic protocols in resistance development and adaptation in bacteria.
+The different branches contain different implementations/variants of deep Q-learning.
+The main branch contains standard DQN with "framestacking", which is the simplest approach but has also proven to be the most successful to date.